-Wine caves and billionaires: Buttigieg under fire over fundraising at Democratic debate
+Buttigieg and Warren clash on fundraising in Democratic presidential debate

 “If anyone has reason to be angry with the Republicans and not want to cooperate it’s me,” Biden added.
 “They have attacked me and my son and my family.
 I have no love.
 But the fact is, we have to be able to get things done.”

+U.S. Senator Bernie Sanders, another of the jurors, said the United States “cannot have a president with that temperament who is dishonoring the presidency of the United States.”

+The debate was the sixth in the race to pick a Democratic challenger to Trump.
+The seven candidates taking part were the fewest since the debates began in the summer.

-The debate’s timing - coming a week before the holidays and amid the impeachment fireworks in Washington - could reduce the audience and the benefits for the Democrats as they seek a boost ahead of the voting in Iowa.
+The debate’s timing - coming a week before the holidays and amid the impeachment fireworks in Washington - could reduce the audience and the benefits for the Democrats as they seek a boost ahead of the first state nominating contest in Iowa on Feb.
+3.

+The race for the Democratic presidential nomination remains up for grabs seven weeks before the first votes are cast in Iowa in the state-by-state battle to determine the party’s nominee.

+There is a three-way battle at the top of national polls among Biden, Sanders and Warren, with Buttigieg rising to lead some polls in early voting states.

 In a party that prides itself on its diversity, the debate lineup has been criticized for being nearly all-white - Asian-American entrepreneur Andrew Yang is the only minority candidate to qualify.